 Should You Buy?

 JBL has developed an excellent speaker.
 With a clear vision and solid design, it is a solid option for both the hobbyist and the working professional.
 Good sound quality at an affordable price.
 With a selection of tuning options, there isn’t much to complain about.
-If you are in the market for an affordable and portable speaker the JBL EON 610 is worth adding to your shortlist of options.
+If you are in the market for an affordable and portable speaker the JBL EON 610 is one of the best 10-inch powered speakers currently available.